The protagonist or other major characters are librarians, and the librarian’s occupation serves as catalyst or is otherwise integral to the plot.

 Details: Dir.
 Colin Higgins.
 Perf.
 Goldie Hawn, Chevy Chase, Burgess Meredith, Dudley Moore.
 Paramount, 1978.

-Synopsis: A librarian (Hawn) and a cop (Chase) solve a crime together—and fall in love!
-Several scenes in a San Francisco Public Library branch, including one in which an albino chases her in the library.
+Synopsis: A young librarian (Goldie Hawn) and a young cop (Chevy Chase) solve a crime together—and fall in love!
+Several scenes in a San Francisco Public Library branch, including a chase scene in the library.

 Role Call: Goldie Hawn as Gloria Mundy—Liberated Librarian (female); Marilyn Sokol as Stella—Information Provider (female); Irene Tedrow as Mrs. Monk—Spinster Librarian/Information Provider (female)